-They’re part of a group of disorders known as chronic obstructive pulmonary disease (COPD).
+They’re part of a disorder known as chronic obstructive pulmonary disease (COPD).
 Because many people have both emphysema and chronic bronchitis, the umbrella term COPD is often used during diagnosis.

-Both conditions have similar symptoms and are typically caused by the same thing — smoking.
+Both conditions have similar symptoms and are typically caused by smoking.
 Approximately 90 percent of COPD cases are related to smoking.
 Less common causes include genetic conditions, air pollution, exposure to toxic gases or fumes, and dust.